wgsl-tooling-wg/wesl-js/tools/packages/wesl-plugin/README.md

 ## Extensions

 - **LinkExtension** - import `?link` in JavaScript/TypeScript programs to conveniently assemble shader files and libraries for linking at runtime.
-Reads the `wesl.toml` file to find local shader files, partially parses the local shader files to find shader libraries, and returns a `LinkParams` object ready to use for runtime linking.
+Reads the `wesl.toml` file to find local shader files and libraries, Returns a `LinkParams` object ready to use for runtime linking.

+- **StaticExtension** - import `?static` in JavaScript/TypeScript programs to
+link shader files at build time.
+Reads the `wesl.toml` file to find local shader files and libraries, Returns a wgsl string ready to use for `createShaderModule`.

 ### Prototype Extensions